MissSindani/Salary-Prediction/README.md

 # 💸Salary Prediction

-This project provides a detailed analysis of Amazon data to uncover trends and insights.
+This project is a model that predicts how much employees should earn based on their years of experience.

 ![Logo](dataset-cover.jpg)